 “I didn’t want to tell you; I heard the news and didn’t want to scare you.
 The enemy’s troops are about to attack the town.
 You should go hide and lock the door.
 I will load the rifle and go up to the roof and see what I can do.”

-She went away to hide, locked the door and fell asleep again.
-The farmer started firing the rifle into the air and throwing stones on the roof.
-All night long, he was bustling and rushing around on the roof.
+She went away to hide, locked the door, lay down and curled up to sleep.
+The farmer sat outside, firing the rifle into the air and throwing stones on the roof.
+All night long, he was bustling around making a big commotion.

 At dawn, he knocked on her door and said: